-I’m writing my next book, Before and After, about how we make and break habits–an issue very relevant to happiness.
+I’m writing my next book, Better Than Before, about how we make and break habits–an issue very relevant to happiness.
 Each week, I’ll post a before-and-after story submitted by a reader, about how he or she successfully changed a habit.
 We can all learn from each other.
-If you’d like to share your story, contact me here.

 I've also noticed that, if I skip a day, it's that much harder to get back to the habit.
 And if I skip yet another day, it's as though Mt.
 Everest springs up between me and getting back on track.
 If I write every day, though, the barrier between me and good habits is more like a pastoral English countryside hill.
 Like something out of a Jane Austen novel, a rise that Elizabeth Bennett could scale without breaking a sweat.